matthewgiarra/poshCMS/README.md

 ./poshcms download --cfg ./config.csv --dir .
 ```

-`poshcms download` exits if:
+`poshcms download` exits without doing anything if:
 1. The file specified by `--cfg` is not available for reading
 2. The path specified by `--dir` is not available for writing

 ## Configuration auditing: `poshcms audit`
-Feature 3 ("Compare configuration item states with known configuration") is executed via the positional argument `audit`:
+Compare configuration item states with a known configuration using the positional argument `audit`:

 ```bash
 ./poshcms audit --cfg <config file> --dir <project directory>